Characterization of fractional Sobolev--Poincar\'e and (localized) Hardy inequalities: Introduction and main results

-\end{definition} We remark that very recently, in \cite{DyLeVa} the authors studied capacitary versions of fractional Poincar\'e, pointwise, and localized fractional Hardy inequalities in a metric measure space.
-However, their results involve the Assouad codimension of the domain, and the function is continuous.

-Let us now describe our results in this paper before formulating these. \Cref{FSPI} is a capacitary version of the fractional Sobolev--Poincar\'e inequality, which is motivated by the result of \cite{KilKos}, and whereas, \cref{Boundary FSPI} gives a characterization of uniformly $(s,p)$-fat set through a boundary fractional Sobolev--Poincar\'e type inequality.
+and for all $x\in\Omega$, where $|D^s_p u|(x):=\left(\displaystyle\int_{\rn}\frac{ |u(x)-u(y)|^p}{|x-y|^{n+sp}}dy\right)^{\frac{1}{p}}.$ \end{definition} \begin{definition}[\textbf{Uniformly $(s,p)$-fat set}] Let $0<s<1$ and $1< p<\infty$ with $sp>1.$ We say that a closed set $E\subset\rn$ is \textit{uniformly $(s,p)$-fat set} if there exists a constant $\gamma>0$ such that \end{definition} Let us now describe our results in this paper before formulating these. \Cref{FSPI} is a capacitary version of the fractional Sobolev--Poincar\'e inequality, which is motivated by the result of \cite{KilKos}, and whereas, \cref{Boundary FSPI} gives a characterization of uniformly $(s,p)$-fat set through a boundary fractional Sobolev--Poincar\'e type inequality.
 As an application of \cref{Boundary FSPI}, at the end of \cref{Section3}, we provide various classes of domains that are uniformly $(s,p)$-fat set.
 The existence issue regarding fractional $p$-Hardy's inequality \cref{hardy inq} in the supercritical case $sp>n$ for any proper open set is addressed in \cref{Fractional Hardy Inequality}.
 This result can be obtained by proving an appropriate pointwise fractional Hardy type inequality and applying the maximal function theorem.
-Inspired by \cite{KiKo}, \Cref{FHI and supersolution} gives a characterization of fractional $p$-Hardy's inequality \cref{hardy inq} in terms of fractional weak $p$-supersolution of the problem \cref{Ev problem}.